A cartoon foa desk with a computer and a sign that says 'our service development'

 A picture of an After Action Review board

-After the meeting, post its were arranged into categories – Communication; Training, Knowledge Sharing & Staff Development; Customer Service.
-A snapshot of the Communication suggestions follows, where things to do differently are shown in yellow, things that didn’t go well in pink and things that did go well in green.
+A snapshot of the Communication suggestions follows, where things to do differently are shown in yellow, things that didn’t go well in pink, and things that did go well in green.

 A snapshot of suggestions

 Staff reported that they found the AAR a useful tool.
 Everyone contributed and lots of improvement ideas were put forward.
 This has led to an action plan, which will be worked through before the start of the academic year 22/23.
-Some of those actions are for management to take forward; others are for the team members themselves.
-So the process is inclusive, collaborative and transparent, and so is the output.

 The actions relating to Communication are:

-• Weekend supervisors to introduce a team briefing at the start of each shift
+• weekend supervisors to introduce a team briefing at the start of each shift

 Susan